stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 First, **we might surrender our freedom prematurely to non-existent machine competence**.
 Like this:

-> Oh AGI, you calculate probabilities precisely and store so many patterns -
+> Oh AGI, you calculate probabilities precisely and store so many patterns:
 > What shall I eat today?
 > What vocation shall I train for?
 > Whom shall I marry?